 The 25th Anniversary was marked with a Silver Jubilee Celebration on 31st March 1993 and thoughts are now turning to a similar event to celebrate our 50th Golden Anniversary in 2018.

-At present the Captain is David Barnard who, with the support of his Vice Captain John Brant and a small committee, look forward to welcoming you to the section should you be interested.
+At present the Captain is John Brant who, with the support of his Vice Captain Chris Barnard and a small committee, look forward to welcoming you to the section should you be interested.